 Sign up for Acuity.
-You can do this for free on Acuity’s site or by following the link in the Acuity block on your Squarespace website.
+You can do this on Acuity’s site or by following the link in the Acuity block on your Squarespace website.

 Contact Acuity and let them know that you’re a Squarespace customer.
 They are super helpful and will set your account to a free “Emerging Entrepreneur” account type.
 This allows one calendar to sync.
 If your needs are more complex, you’ll need a higher tier plan.